JuliaIO/BSDiff.jl/README.md

 bsindex(old, [ index ]) -> index
 ```
 Save index data (a sorted suffix array) for the content of `old` into `index`.
 All arguments can be strings or IO handles.
-If no `index` argument is given, the
+If no `index` argument is provided,
-index data is saved to a temporary file whose path is returned.
-The index can be
+the index data is saved to a temporary file whose path is returned.
+The index
-passed to `bsdiff` to speed up the diff computation by passing `(old, index)` as
+can be passed to `bsdiff` to speed up the diff computation by passing `(old,
-the first argument instead of just `old`.
+index)` as the first argument instead of just `old`.

 <!-- END: copied from inline doc strings -->